Raadgie/NodeMCU-Print-Globals/README.md

 ```
 <br>

-Upload the file '~Button Print Globals.lc' to ESP.
+Upload the file '~Globals.lc' to ESP.

 <hr>